 Your website’s position on search engine result pages, such as Google, can vary according to numerous factors, such as your domain authority, your page authority, your number of backlinks, your chosen keywords, the person who is searching… Take a frequent look at your SERP position to get an overall picture of how globally healthy your SEO is.

 From Moz to Google Analytics, Ahrefs to Google my Business, every SEO platform can be gathered under the same, good-looking automated marketing report with DashThis!

 This is certainly one of the most relevant marketing KPIs in a lead generation context.
 The definition of a lead varies from one company to another, and from one advertisement campaign to another.
 If your business offers new customers a free trial, then a lead could be someone accessing their free trial.

 Your cost per lead is a marketing KPI determined by dividing your total cost for a lead generation campaign by the total number of leads this campaign generated.
 Use this number to figure out which channels work best for lead generation purposes.

-This number is, of course, an approximation, but it’s always a good idea to keep in mind how much each generated lead is worth to your business.
+This number is, of course, an approximation, but it’s always a good idea to keep in mind how much each generated lead and each customer is worth to your business.

 A much, much simpler solution exists, and I hereby introduce you to… a reporting software!